Wimal Dissanayake: Career

-Dissanayake was a Research Associate at the East-West Communication Institute and then a Senior Fellow and an Assistant Director of the Institute of Culture and Communication at the East-West Center in Honolulu, Hawaii.
-He later became Wei Lun Visiting Professor at the Chinese University of Hong Kong and a Professor of Cultural Studies at the University of Hong Kong.
-He returned to Hawaii and served as the Director of the International Cultural Studies Graduate Certificate Program jointly sponsored by the East-West Center and the University of Hawaii from 2008 to 2011.
+Dissanayake was a research associate at the East-West Communication Institute and then a senior fellow and an assistant director of the Institute of Culture and Communication at the East-West Center in Honolulu, Hawaii.
+He later became Wei Lun Visiting Professor at the Chinese University of Hong Kong and a professor of cultural studies at the University of Hong Kong.
+He returned to Hawaii and served as the director of the International Cultural Studies Graduate Certificate Program jointly sponsored by the East-West Center and the University of Hawaii from 2008 to 2011.

-Dissanayake is considered as an early pioneer in the field of Asian communication theory.
+He is considered as an early pioneer in the field of Asian communication theory.
 He criticised the wholesale adoption of Western communication theories and research methods in the Asian region.
 He studied Asian classical teachings, examined Asian rituals, beliefs, and norms, and developed Asian communication theories.
 He is also considered as a progressive public intellectual who early on introduced postmodernism to Sinhalese readers.
 He began publishing columns on postmodern thought in Sinhalese newspapers in the 1990s.

 Dissanayake's scholarly books in English were published by Cambridge University Press, Oxford University Press, Duke University Press, Indiana University Press, University of Minnesota Press, Routledge, and Penguin Books.
 Wong Kar-wai’s Ashes of Time (2003), Raj Kapoor's Films: Harmony of Discourses (1988), Sinhala Novel and the Public Sphere (2009), Self and Colonial Desire: Travel Writings of V. S. Naipaul (1993) and Sholay, A Cultural Reading (1992) are regarded as some of his most notable works.

 In 2000, Dissanayake co-authored a book titled, Profiling Sri Lankan Cinema, with Ashley Ratnavibhushana.
 The book focused on the growth trajectory of the Sri Lankan cinema.
 In 2004, Dissanayake also published Indian Popular Cinema: A Narrative of Cultural Change with K. Moti Goulsing based on their analysis of the nine decades of Indian cinema, which had seen its own fair share of lows and highs.
 The book examined the impact of Indian popular cinema on Indians on the continent and in the diaspora and discussed how Indian cinema captured international attention beyond the Indian audience.
 The book highlighted six major influences that have shaped Indian popular cinema.

 Dissanayake was the Editor-in-Chief of the East-West Film Journal, published by the Institute of Culture and Communication at the East-West Center, from 1986 to 1994.
 He also maintained a very close association with the Hawaii International Film Festival since its inception in 1981, and the longstanding association was ended in 1995 after 14 years.
+More recently, he explored Asian television drama as “a way of gaining entry into the field of Asian communication theory” especially for the study of comparative aesthetics and emotional dynamics.

+Death

+Dissanayake died in Hawaii on 7 August 2026, at the age of 86.